Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Uh… not really.
 That’s for a special occasion,” I quickly responded.

 “What about that?
 His weapon certainly looks impractical.
-Are there giant monsters here, too?”
+I thought you said that there weren’t giant monsters here?”
 She pointed to a group of armored men with swords bigger than their bodies.

 “The weapons are fake.
 Just for show.”

 “And how do you explain… that?”
 Lastly, she pointed to a trio of mostly naked buff guys in speedos.
 The only other attire was a strange brown mask covering their heads, as the three of them appeared to be embracing while flexing for a photo op.

 “That’s the buff Dug-… never mind.
 I give up.
 Can we just move on?”
 I beat myself over the head, trying to dismiss the meme that those guys had dressed up as.
 In any case, why was an anime convention the first thing that popped into my head about my previous world?
 Certainly, it had been a big part of my interests, but to have it weigh so heavily in my subconscious was…